Category:

 Early Life

-Allen Iverson was born on June 7, 1975, in Hampton, Virginia to a 15-year-old single mother, Ann Iverson.
+Allen Iverson was born Allen Ezail Iverson on June 7, 1975, in Hampton, Virginia.
+Allen's mother, Ann Iverson, was just 15 years old when he was born.
 His father, Allen Broughton, left the family when he was young.
-He grew up in the projects of Hampton surrounded by drugs and crime in the background.
-He was beloved by the neighborhood kids and childhood friends often described him as looking out for the younger kids.
+He grew up in the projects of Hampton, surrounded by drugs and crime in the background.
+He was beloved by the neighborhood kids, and childhood friends often described him as looking out for the younger kids.
 Iverson attended Bethel High School and started as the quarterback for the football team.
 Iverson also played for the basketball team.

 Basketball Career